jacksund/simmate/docs/full_guides/contributing/ai_assistants.md

 - **Surgical Edits:** Favor `replace` for targeted changes in large files.
 - **Dependencies:** Verify `pyproject.toml` before assuming a library is available.
+- **Documentation:** Always refer to `docs/full_guides/` when building new apps or workflows.
+These guides provide essential architectural patterns, naming conventions, and best practices.